People often ask me, “How can you tell if a book has been designed by an amateur? I mean, it’s just a book, right?”

 Most of us have grown up with books, becoming familiar with them even before we could read.
 They become such commonplace objects in our world, they seem dead simple.

 It’s not until you try to create a book of your own that the complexity starts to rise to the surface.

 So to help out, I’ve gathered together what seem to me to be the 5 most common book design mistakes that authors make when they start to design their own books.

 When you’re writing your own book, you don’t want to worry about how to lay out pages, what fonts to use, which pages go where, and lots of other nagging details.
 These decisions can begin to overwhelm the unprepared.

 Ah, but you are reading this blog, aren’t you?
 That means you don’t want to be unprepared.
 (That also means you can pick up the freebie I’ve linked to at the end of this article.
 It will solve all these problems.)

-These are the screw-ups that I see most often in self-published books.
-Just be eliminating these errors, your book will start to stand out from the tidal wave of indie books being published every day.
+I see most of these formatting mistakes in self-published books, but even occasionally you’ll see them in traditionally published books.
+Just by eliminating these errors, your book will start to stand out from the tidal wave of books being published every day.

 So here they are, with illustrations to match.

 This is a problem you see over and over again with books produced in a word processor.
 In the thousands of lines in a typical print book, there will be some that have to open huge spaces between words, like those shown here, to get the lines to justify.
 Those big holes are unsightly and a sure sign of an amateur production.